-Today we are jumping into a whole new world (btw, now I have the Aladdin song stuck in my mind) – the world of digital planning!
+Today we are jumping into a whole new world (by the way, now I have the Aladdin song stuck in my mind) – the world of digital planning!

 In this post, I’ll walk you through my process and the tricks I learned so far from my experiments with digital Bullet Journaling.